priyankabandekar31/Identify-and-Predict-Credit-Card-Defaulter---Advanced-Data-Science/README.md

 **Other contact information:** 886-2-26215656 ext.
 3181

+## Abstract
-**Abstract :** In recent years, the credit card issuers in Taiwan faced the **cash and credit card debt crisis** and the delinquency is expected to peak in the third quarter of 2006 (Chou,2006).
+In recent years, the credit card issuers in Taiwan faced the **cash and credit card debt crisis** and the delinquency is expected to peak in the third quarter of 2006 (Chou,2006).
 In order to increase market share, card-issuing banks in Taiwan **over-issued cash and credit cards to unqualified applicants.** At the same time, most cardholders, irrespective of their repayment ability, **overused credit card** for consumption and accumulated **heavy credit and cash–card debts.** The crisis caused the blow to consumer finance confidence and it is a big challenge for both banks and cardholders.In a well-developed financial system, **crisis management** is on the downstream and risk prediction is on the upstream.
 The major purpose of **risk prediction** is to use financial information, such as business financial statement,